 |One of our sonograms!|

-After the ultrasound I regret not making my husband video the ultrasound because I just want to watch our baby all over again, so I plan to make him do it at the next one!
-We did get some photos (sonograms) afterwards to keep though.
+After the ultrasound, I regret not making my husband video the ultrasound because I just want to watch our baby all over again, so I plan to make him do it at the next one!
+We did get some photos (sonograms) afterward to keep though.
 I can't stop staring at them!

 The appointment was then over and a few days later I got a call with my results.
 Our chances for down syndrome is 1 in 2,501, and for trisomy 13 and trisomy 18 they were 1 in 10,000.
 Basically very low, which is good to hear, so we won't be doing any of the more invasive and expensive tests.

 Attribution: Image used in blog post photo does not belong to me and was found on Canva.